BUAA-BDA/Alpha-ESF/README.md

 ## Feature

-This is an implementation of a practical unbalanced set intersection method $\alpha$-ESF, where the server-side dataset can amount to billion scale.
-In the processing of PSI, the client can learn the PSI result, while the server should not learn any additional information.
+This is an implementation of an efficient private identity verification method $\alpha$-ESF, where the server-side dataset can amount to billion scale.
+In the processing of PIV, the client can learn the PIV result, while the server should not learn any additional information.
 We also provide an example on synthetic dataset below.

 ## Environment